 - 43% of stated goals were accomplished by those who did not write down their goals.

 - 64% of stated goals were accomplished by those who wrote down their goals, created action commitments and also shared these commitments with a friend.

 - 76% of stated goals were accomplished by those who wrote down their goals, created action commitments, shared these commitments with a friend, and sent the friend a weekly progress report

 Whatever the goal you are looking to achieve, understanding your DISC Profile is your secret weapon.
-When Goal Setting using the below model is useful:

 1) Goal Setting using DISC: Begin with your Goal